 Running a small business in Houston comes with significant tax advantages — if you know where to look.
 Many business owners leave money on the table by missing deductions they legitimately qualify for.
-At Whetzel & Co, we work with Houston small business owners year-round to identify every deduction available and build a tax strategy that keeps more money in your pocket.
+At Whetzel CPA, we work with Houston small business owners year-round to identify every deduction available and build a tax strategy that keeps more money in your pocket.

 Home Office Deduction